piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 University Of Essex (2023).
 ‘Case Study on Privacy’ Unit 4 Seminar.

-## Unit 5: Case Study
+## Unit 5
+In Unit 5 we looked at interviews and survey methods.
+I am fairly acquainted with those from my professional career, but to complete my knowledge I followed up on the required reading (Berenson et al., 2015; Dawson, 2015; Confessore, 2018) and I was glad to work on another case study, discussing inappropriate use of surveys.
+Please find below my submission.

+Reference list

+Berenson, L., Levine, D. & Szabat, K. (2015) Basic Business Statistics: Concepts and Applications.
+13th Ed.
+Pearson

+Confessore, N. (2018) Cambridge Analytica and Facebook: The Scandal and the Fallout So Far.

+Dawson, C. (2015) Projects in Computing and Information Systems: A Student's Guide.
+Harlow: Pearson.

+### Case Study: Inappropriate Use of Surveys

 The pdf format of the paper can be found [here](https://github.com/piotr1204Essex/piotr1204Essex.github.io/blob/main/research_module_source/Case%20Study_%20Inappropriate%20Use%20of%20Surveys.pdf)

-### Case Study: Inappropriate Use of Surveys

 #### Introduction